carloslodelar/cardano-course/building-and-running-the-node/register-stake-address-and-delegate.md

 coverY: 0
 ---

-# Register stake address and delegate
+# Registering a stake address and delegating

-Let's do somehting a little bit more interesting.
-Let's delegate our stake so that we can participate in the protocol and get rewarded for it.&#x20;
+In this tutorial, you will learn how to delegate stake and get rewarded for it.&#x20;

-We first need to register our stake key to the blockhain.
-This action incurs in a deposit of 2 ADA according to the protocol parameters&#x20;
+First, you need to register your stake key on the blockchain.
+This action incurs a deposit of two ada according to the protocol parameters:&#x20;

 ```
 cat pparams.json | grep stakeAddressDeposit
     "stakeAddressDeposit": 2000000,
 ```

-To register our stake key, we first need to produce a registration certificate.
-Take a look to the `cardano-cli stake-address` command
+To register the stake key, you first need to produce a registration certificate.
+Take a look at the `cardano-cli stake-address` command:

 ```bash
 cardano-cli stake-address